fbpx

 If you’d like to celebrate spring with the first sign of wildflowers or try your hand at being the luckiest neighbour of the year by espying a daffodil, then why not book a short break at Combermere?
 Soak up our grounds and all its spring offerings as we head to a warmer, brighter time of year.
 Our woodland walk is always open to private guests of the holiday cottages and North Wing.

 Or if you’d simply like to visit for the day (keep a watch out for fairies!) then look at tickets for our Bluebell Walks, which are running over only 3 Sundays this year.
-The sessions take place in the morning and afternoon, and you can find out how to make the most out of them by clicking here.
+The sessions take place in the morning and afternoon.
 Don’t forget to send us your photos as we LOVE to see them.

 Book a short stay